menachemgerst/BikeShare/README.md

 ### Quick Analysis

-over 12 month 4,460,151 rides were recorded, 38,383 are not in the analysis and 4,421,768 rides are in the final analysis (column name = 'no_ride')
+over 12 month 4,460,151 rides were recorded, 38,383 are not in the analysis (test rides, zero minutes or bad data) and 4,421,768 rides are in the final analysis (column name = 'no_ride')
 - anual members are 56% of total rides
 - riders (both members and casual riders) prefer the regualr bike (75%) over the electric bikes (25%)
-- casual riders ride more on weekends ,57% of casual rides on Fri-Sun.
+- casual riders ride more on weekends  - 57% of casual rides are on Fri-Sun.
 - anual riders ride a little bit more on weekends but not significantly
+- anual riders ride an average of 15 minutes to an average of 40 minutes by casual riders
+- when it's cold the number of rides drop - 73% of the rides or in the spring and summer
+- the number of casual riders drops in the winter, only 25% of the rides in the winter are by casual riders
+-